militaovitor01/cpp-bank/README.md

 - Balance
 - Methods for deposit and withdrawal operations
 - Static counter for number of accounts
+- Virtual method for withdrawal tax calculation
+- Methods for transferring balances between accounts

+### CurrentAccount
+Extends the Account class to represent a checking account:
+- Implements specific withdrawal tax policy
+- Inherits all account operations from Account class

+### SavingsAccount
+Extends the Account class to represent a savings account:
+- Implements specific withdrawal tax policy
+- Inherits all account operations from Account class

 ### CPF
 Contains Brazilian taxpayer identification information: